marcokuoni/public_doc/essays/8_webassembly_docker_container/README.md

 Average shutdown time over 50 runs: .57007143946000000000 seconds
 ```

-This results in the following performance comparison between Wasmtime and the classic variant, based on an average of over 50 measurements:
+This results in the following performance comparison between the classic variant, based on an average of over 50 measurements:

 **Wasmtime:**
 * Execution: 38% slower